ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Once a set of clients have uploaded their reports to the leader, the leader can send them to the helpers to be verified and aggregated.
 In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
+Verification of a set of reports is referred to as an aggregation job.
+Each aggregation job is associated with exactly one PPM task, and a PPM task can have many aggregation jobs.
+Each job is associated with an ID that is unique within the context of a PPM task in order to distinguish different jobs from one another.
+Each aggregator uses this ID as an index into per-job storage, e.g., to keep track of report shares that belong to a given aggregation job.

-To aggregate a set of reports, the leader sends a message to each helper containing those report shares.
+To run an aggregation job, the leader sends a message to each helper containing the report shares in the job.
 The helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.

-The exact structure of the aggregation flow depends on the VDAF.
+The exact structure of the aggregation job flow depends on the VDAF.
 Specifically:

 * Some VDAFs (e.g., `prio3`) allow the leader to start aggregating reports proactively before all the reports in a batch are received.
 Others (e.g.,